AKotov-dev/StartAsRoot/README.md

 - The name of the application to start is written in `StartAsRoot.ini`
 - Before starting, the intercepted User Name is written to the `StartAsRoot.ini` file.
 It can be used by the developer in the future

-Made and tested in Mageia Linux-6/7/8.
+Made and tested in Mageia Linux-8/9, Ubuntu.